• Skip to primary navigation

 • Mix in the cooked sprouts then pour the cheesy sprouts into a baking dish.

-• Mix together the breadcrumbs, grated Parmesan and thyme leaves and scatter over the top. of the gratin.
-Bake in the oven for 20-25 minutes until the top is golden brown.
+• Mix together the breadcrumbs, grated Parmesan and thyme leaves and scatter over the top of the gratin.
+Bake in the oven for 20-25 minutes until the top is golden brown and the cheese sauce is bubbling.

 50 g Dried Breadcrumbs, 3 tablespoon Grated Parmesan, 1 teaspoon Thyme Leaves